 Students ages 2 and up are offered various levels of classes in Tiny Tot Ballet, Creative Movement, Ballet, Pointe, Jazz, Tap, Contemporary, Hip Hop and Acro.
 All students are placed according to their ability by our faculty.
 As a student progresses, more classes are required.
 Students MUST take the minimum required amount of classes for their level in order to progress.
 ALL students MUST take Ballet to be able to take Jazz.

-2nd, 3rd & 4th YEAR COMBO: Ages 5-7, one and a half hour class, combining ballet, tap and Jazz.
+School Age Combo Classes: Ages 5-7, one and a half hour class, combining ballet, tap and Jazz.

 BALLET: The foundation to all dance.
 Strengthen and point your feet, improve your turn-out and your body alignment.
 Use this class as a means to develop your ballet technique, or, establish it.
 Classes include barre work, dancing centre floor, and dancing in leaps, jumps, and turns.

 JAZZ: Jazz dancing is a form of dance that showcases a dancer’s individual style and originality.
 This type of dancing is energetic and fun, consisting of unique moves, fancy footwork, big leaps and quick turns.
 To excel in jazz, dancers need a strong background in ballet, as it encourages grace and balance.